G-69westside/FinalYrProject/README.md

 # 4.2finalproject
-This is my final year crime reporting web app project
+This is my final year barbershop ecommerce website